 Grapes: 53% Pinot Noir, 45% Chardonnay, 2% Pinot Meunier Price: £44.99

 This has a rich nose, as you would expect from Nyetimber, full of yeasty notes with red berries of raspberry and strawberry dancing around.

 There's a great rounded palate with rich citrus acidity and creamy summer berry pudding.

 It has excellent length with a fruity tangy finish – very full for a rose with the smooth elegance you would expect from Nyetimber.

 Grapes: Chardonnay Price: £39.99

 I'm not a regular Demi-Sec drinker, but this was a really pleasant surprise.

-Whilst sweeter on the palate this also retained excellent structure with beatiful layers of honeyed fruits; lemon and peach.
+Whilst sweeter on the palate this also retained excellent structure with beautiful layers of honeyed fruits – lemon and peach.
 The Chardonnay grape has left its recognisable stamp.
-No malolactic fermentation to retain acidity to balance the extra dosage.
+There is malolactic fermentation with the aim of retaining acidity to balance the extra dosage.

-Really nice evolution on the palate from the initial sweeter flavours.
-Despite the 45 grams per litre residual sugar this wine has a beautifully structured finish with bursts of minerality and dryer notes.
+There's a really nice evolution on the palate from the initial sweeter flavours.
+Despite the 45 grams per litre residual sugar, this wine has a beautifully structured finish with bursts of minerality and dryer notes.